 How do we know what’s true?
 God’s Word is truth.
 (Jn 17:17) If we aren’t prayerfully and earnestly searching the Word for ourselves, we don’t care about truth.
 (Ac 17:11)

 Changing our mind isn’t as easy as it might seem; it’s not something we can do just any time we like.
 If we aren’t willing to obey the truth we’re deceiving ourselves, and we’ll miss the truth even as we stumble across it.
 (Ja 1:22) It’s called blindness, and it’s insidiously powerful.
 (2Co 4:4)

 Repentance is the gift of God: He must open our eyes and help us see.
 (Ac 26:18) We can certainly ask Him to help us, and we should, earnestly (Ps 119:145-147), unwilling to take “No” for an answer (He 11:6), obeying all the truth we can, all along the way.

-As God intervenes and helps us start believing Him, taking Him at His Word, it’s then that the enemy’s grip on our minds and spirits begins to loose, and we start turning from our sin, from violating God’s law.
-(1Jn 3:4) Here begins our journey out of prison, becoming free indeed.
+As God intervenes and helps us start believing Him, taking Him at His Word, it’s then that the enemy’s stranglehold on our minds and spirits begins to loosen, and we start turning from our sin, from violating God’s law.
+(1Jn 3:4) Here begins our journey out of prison, to becoming free indeed.
 (Jn 8:36)

 articles ♦ blog